williamzhangNU/VAGEN/docs/run-exp.md

 - Sokoban: A visual puzzle-solving environment with box pushing
 - SVG: An environment that generate svg code fot provided image.
 Supports reward model integration
 - Navigation: An environment of visual navigation task for embodied AI
+- Primitive-skill: An environment of primitive skill for embodied AI
+- Blackjack: A simple card game environment

 For information on creating new environment, please refer to our "[Create your Own Environment](envs/create-env.md)" guide.

-For information on creating service for new enviornment, please refer to our "[Create your Own Service](envs/create-service.md) guide"
+For information on creating service for training based on your new environment, please refer to our "[Create your Own Service](envs/create-service.md) guide"